 Regular purchases and sales of financial assets are recognized on the trade date - the date on which the Group commits to purchase or sell the asset.
 Financial assets and liabilities not carried at fair value through profit or loss are initially recognized at fair value plus transaction costs.
-Financial assets and liabilities carried at fair value through profit or loss are initially recognized at fair value, and transaction costs are recognized as expense in profit or loss.
+Financial assets and liabilities carried at fair value through profit or loss are initially recognized at fair value plus transaction costs.
+Financial assets and transaction costs are recognized as expense in profit or loss.